craigbeeremct/MS-030/Labs.md

 1. In the Navigation menu, select **Users > Active users**.

-1. Check that Arturs Priede (a researcher) does have an account.
+1. Check that Vera Pace does have an account.

 ### Exercise 9: Manage AD DS users and groups